Skip to content

 An early prototype demonstrated how to simplify campaign creation by reorganizing existing components into a streamlined workflow that reduced decision points for new advertisers.

-• The team needed to ensure the simplified experience addressed distinct customer needs rather than cannibalizing revenue from existing advertiser segments.
+The team also had to navigate another risk: ensuring the simplified experience addressed distinct customer needs rather than just cannibalizing revenue from existing advertiser segments.
+A well-intentioned product can undermine itself if it's solving for the wrong metrics or the wrong customers.

 With Simple Ads now under my leadership, I established a focused team structure within Ads Design.
-I paired two designers to work on complementary SMB initiatives (Simple Ads and Quick Promote), with clear expectations for collaboration and shared principles:
+I assigned one designer to own Simple Ads and another to own Quick Promote, with clear expectations for collaboration and shared principles between them.

-Focus on growth and lifetime value.
-Rather than optimizing solely for acquisition, the goal was to set new customers up for success and educate them to become more advanced advertisers who could unlock larger budgets over time.
+Both designers became segment experts, learning everything possible about SMB customer needs and how the industry was approaching this problem.
+We focused on growth and lifetime value, not just acquisition.
+Rather than optimizing solely for first purchase, the goal was setting new customers up for success and educating them to become more sophisticated advertisers who could unlock larger budgets over time.

-Leverage the existing platform.
-Instead of building parallel systems, we focused on training customers through content design and streamlined workflows that reduced choices and set smart defaults.
-We saved custom components for situations where they provided distinct advantages.
+We deliberately chose to leverage the existing platform rather than build parallel systems.
+Instead of creating a new, separate product, we focused on training customers through content design and streamlined workflows that reduced choices and set intelligent defaults.
+Custom components were tools we'd reach for when they provided real advantages — not defaults.

-Think end-to-end.
-Customer success extended beyond ad creation, so designers represented their customers' needs across the entire journey, participating in reviews and providing feedback to adjacent teams.
+Clear boundaries mattered too.
+We worked with product partners to define what Simple Ads should and shouldn't be, ensuring we optimized within a focused feature set rather than creating another advanced workflow that would just confuse people.
+And we thought end-to-end.
+Customer success extended beyond ad creation, so the designers represented their customers' needs across the entire journey, participating in platform reviews and providing feedback to adjacent teams.

 Beyond building alignment within the design team, I invested significant time with VPs, Directors, and managers across Product, Engineering, and Research.
-The goal was getting everyone rowing in the same direction.
-I worked particularly closely with Research to tighten how we identified the most valuable market opportunities within this broad customer segment, ensuring we prioritized solving the customer needs that would yield the strongest returns.
+The goal was getting everyone rowing in the same direction, which is harder than it sounds in a company that was actively fragmenting in other ways.
+I worked particularly closely with Research to tighten how we identified the most valuable market opportunities within this broad customer segment.
+The insight that mattered wasn't "SMB advertisers exist" but rather "which subset of SMB advertisers would deliver the strongest returns and what do they need?"
+That distinction was everything.

 Campaign creation screen with two clear paths: Simple mode card with beginner-friendly description and Advanced mode card with detailed controls description